The Falchion Sword was one of the most popular weapons used in the medieval period.

-Its name originates from the old French word, fauchon, which means a “broad sword”.
+Its name originates from the old French word ‘fauchon’, which means a “broad sword”.
 It is a single-handed, single-edged sword that originated in Europe, characterized by its broad, curved design with the edge on its convex side.

 The medieval Falchion sword is known for its short, heavy blade.
-According to research, the Falchion sword was a derivative of a sharp farming tool that was used by farm labourers, farmers and peasants during the medieval era, and was mass produced by blacksmiths at the time.
+According to research, the Falchion sword was a derivative of a sharp farming tool that was used by farm labourers, farmers, and peasants during the medieval era, and was mass-produced by blacksmiths at the time.

 It was a weapon with the combined weight and power of an axe but has the versatility of a sword.
-They were found in several forms during the 11th century up to the 16th century.
+They were found in several forms from the 11th century up to the 16th century.
 In other versions, the Falchion sword resembles more of a knife than a sword, while some versions come in an irregular, pointed shape.

 “Falchion swords were primarily used for cutting an opponent’s limbs or head and slicing unprotected areas of the body with a single stroke”.

-The first one is the Cleaver Falchion sword, which looks very similar to large meat cleaver.
-These types of Falchion swords were common during the 13th to 14th century.
+The first type is the ‘Cleaver Falchion Sword’, which looks very similar to a modern-day machete.
+These types of Falchion swords were common during the 13th to 14th centuries.
 This was also one of the very few versions of the Falchion sword that has survived through history.

 The second one is the Cusped Falchion sword.
 These are characterized by a straight blade with flare-clipped or cusped tips, thus the name Cusped Falchion.
 Most historical art shows the Cusped Falchion as something that resembles the knife.

-The medieval Falchion sword was characterized with a curve one-edged blade, while the European version had a short back edge.
+The medieval Falchion sword was characterized by a curve one-edged blade, while the European version had a short back edge.
 It was also noted in some historical manuscripts that the Falchion sword may have had several influences.

-Although originally derived from sharp farming tools during the medieval period, it may have been influenced by Italian Renaissance later on.
-However, the earlier types had knightly sword-hilts and were dated not later than 14th century.
+Although originally derived from sharp farming tools during the medieval period, it may have been influenced by the Italian Renaissance later on.
+However, the earlier types had knightly sword-hilts and were dated not later than the 14th century.

 Falchion swords were common among crusaders of the middle ages.
 Nonetheless, they were also favoured by knights, despite the common belief that the sword is low quality and deemed unworthy of knights.
-Some manuscripts suggest that the Falchion was the third primary sword for Men-at-arms and the secondary sword for Knights.
+Some manuscripts suggest that the Falchion was the third primary sword for men-at-arms and the secondary sword for Knights.

 It was also assumed that the Falchion was derived from Frankish scramasax, which was a long single-edged knife used for fighting.
 Manuscripts also noted that single-edged swords were found in Scandinavia where most Vikings used them.
 The swords found in Scandinavia were said to be straight with equal broadness throughout the length.